 Spatial management is your job to manage your pup effectively, vigilantly, and prudently thereby not allowing your dog to make house training errors.
 When we control a dog’s space and environment, we influence where we would like our pets to eliminate and at the same time stop potty training accidents.

-Spatial management is a priority and in combination with proper feeding, hydration times and a vigilant potty training routine will set your puppy up for success every time.
+Spatial management is a priority and in combination with proper feeding, hydration times and a vigilant puppy potty training routine will set your puppy up for success every time.

 Increasing space you give a puppy and decreasing vigilance is the bane of a great potty training protocol.
 The adage, “my house is your house” will set you and your dog up for failure.
 My home is your home will come in due time, after your puppy is potty trained.
-Start small and let your puppy earn space slow and steady.
+Start small and let your puppy earn space slow and steadily.
 Too much space too soon will cause accidents.

 Dogs are time-intensive, not space-intensive.

 You are much better off taking it slow, measured in months not weeks; to doubly make sure your dog looks forward to peeing and pooping as soon as they go outdoors in your preferred location than taking gambling on increasing their freedom because they got it right for a few weeks in a row.